BroadbandForum/usp/specification/mtp/mqtt/index.md

 ## Handling Other MQTT Packets

-Use of `PUBACK`, `PUBREC`, `PUBREL`, and `PUBCOMP` depends on the QoS level being used for the subscribed Topic.
+Use of `PUBREL`, and `PUBCOMP` depends on the QoS level being used for the subscribed Topic.
 No additional requirements are provided for use of these packets in a USP context.

 Use of `PINGREQ` and `PINGRESP` for keeping sessions alive (or determining session aliveness) is as described in the MQTT specification.
 No additional requirements are provided for use of these packets in a USP context.